 - The individual was receiving services from an Office of Mental Health (OMH) operated, licensed, or certified residential facility or residential program, or had been admitted to a Comprehensive Psychiatric Emergency Program (CPEP) at the time of their death, or had received services within 30 days of their death.

-- The individual was receiving services from an Office of Alcoholism and Substance Abuse Services (OASAS) licensed or certified residential facility or residential program at the time of their death, or had received services within 30 days of their death.
+- The individual was receiving services from an Office of Addiction Services and Supports (OASAS) licensed or certified residential facility or residential program at the time of their death, or had received services within 30 days of their death.

 - The individual was receiving services at the time of their death, or had received services within 30 days of their death from the following: an Office of Children and Family Services (OCFS) operated residential facility or residential program for youth placed in the custody of the Commissioner of OCFS; was receiving services from an OCFS licensed or certified residential facility serving abandoned children, abused children, neglected children, dependent children, persons In need of supervision, or juvenile delinquents; was receiving services from an OCFS Family Type Home for Adults; was receiving services from an OCFS certified runaway and homeless youth program; or was receiving services from an OCFS certified youth detention facility.